gitter-badger/OpenRPG/README.md

 [![Build Status](https://travis-ci.org/jdsutton/OpenRPG.svg?branch=master)](https://travis-ci.org/jdsutton/OpenRPG)

-This is an HTML5 app for creating, playing, and sharing RPGs.
+:game_die: This is an HTML5 app for creating, playing, and sharing RPGs. :game_die:

 Native to Linux and Chrome.